antoniobarbalau/antoniobarbalau.github.io/kernel.md

     > "The day starts with evening Zazen and sleep is part of 24h practice." - Kosho Uchiyama

     At least eight hours.
 Keeping a steady schedule.
 No light or sound, to the best degree possible.
 Being careful with liquid intake before going to sleep in order to prevent wake-ups during the night.
 Relaxing routine before bed: stretching, tea and a relaxing book.
-If I can't sleep I just read Zen books until I get very tired.
+If I can't sleep I just read books until I get very tired.
 I'm using an e-reader with very warm and very dim backlight, and read with lights shut off, in order to get into the sleepy mood.

 2. **Diet**